instadeepai/Mava/README.md

 ## Roadmap

 We have big ambitions for Mava!  🚀  But there is still much work that needs to be done.
-We have a clear roadmap for expanding our system implementations and associated modules, improving testing and robustness and providing support for across-machine training.
-Furthermore, in the near future, we also plan to implement the following features (feel free to vote for any one of them by clicking on the name!).
+We have a clear roadmap and wish list for expanding our system implementations and associated modules, improving testing and robustness and providing support for across-machine training.
+Please visit them using the links below and feel free to add your own suggestions!

+* [ROADMAP][roadmap]
+* [WISHLIST][wishlist]

+We will put the most popular (recurring or often discussed) requests up for a vote, as below (you can vote for any one of them by clicking on the name!).
+This will help us prioritise our time towards developing what is likely to be of highest value.

 [![](https://api.gh-polls.com/poll/01F75ZJZXE8C5JM7MQWEX9PRXQ/Sequential%20environment%20support%20including%20OpenSpiel)](https://api.gh-polls.com/poll/01F75ZJZXE8C5JM7MQWEX9PRXQ/Sequential%20environment%20support%20including%20OpenSpiel/vote) <br />
 [![](https://api.gh-polls.com/poll/01F75ZJZXE8C5JM7MQWEX9PRXQ/Population%20based%20training)](https://api.gh-polls.com/poll/01F75ZJZXE8C5JM7MQWEX9PRXQ/Population%20based%20training/vote) <br />